BrianGenisio/learnharmony/src/pages/markdown/lessons/block-scope-let.md

 }
 ```

-Because of this, I'm starting to write all of my variables using `let` instead of `var` unless I really want block scope, which is rare.
+Because of this, I'm starting to write all of my variables using `let` instead of `var` unless I really want function scope, which is rare.

 ### Give it a try